top of page

 CBD COP16 WECAN Events & Actions to Date

 Please see below for a list of events that WECAN is organizing, co-hosting, or speaking at during COP16.
-Please continue to check back for more speaker announcements!
+Please continue to check our website for more speaker announcements in the next days!

 To attend events in person you will need UN accreditation.
-Alternatively, you can join us online as we plan to livestream all events for our worldwide network, via Facebook Live and YouTube!
-All events are listed in Cali, Colombia Time (GMT -5), so please check your time zones to join us!
+Alternatively, some events will be shared online, please check our social media for more details.
+All events are listed in Cali, Colombia Time (COT), so please check your time zones to join us!

-More events will be added, please follow us on Instagram and Facebook to stay up to date with our CBD COP16 events and Delegation, or Please check back here for updates regularly!
+More events will be added, please follow us on Instagram and Facebook to stay up to date with our CBD COP16 events and Delegation, or please check back here for updates!

 COP16 Events